lb-/moment-helpers/README.md

 Any suggestions on api/interface improvements would also be appreciated.

-To test the package locally
+To work on and test the package locally
 ```
   #cd to the package directory
+  meteor npm install
   meteor test-packages ./
 ```